 Solar Eclipse Coming to Maine: On April 8th, 2024 Maine will experience a full solar eclipse, a once in a lifetime opportunity!

 What is a solar eclipse?

-When the moon orbits the earth, sometimes the moon moves between the earth and sun.
-At the right angle, the moon blocks the sun’s light from reaching earth and causes a solar eclipse.
-During a solar eclipse the Moon’s shadow is cast upon earth in certain locations.
+When the moon orbits the earth, sometimes the moon moves between the earth and the sun.
+At the right angle, the moon blocks the sun’s light from reaching Earth and causes a solar eclipse.
+During a solar eclipse, the Moon’s shadow is cast upon earth in certain locations.

 What is a total solar eclipse?

 A total solar eclipse occurs when the Sun, Moon and Earth are in a direct line.
 It is visible from only certain locations on Earth during a solar eclipse.
 When the center of the Moon’s shadow hits the earth, the sky goes dark and we can experience changes in a short amount of time (temperature, sounds, etc.).

 This link will bring you to a short animation from NASA that explains what we will see during a solar eclipse and why it happens.
 Curious whether you’ll be in the path of totality?
 This solar eclipse look up tool allows you to see whether you will experience a total or partial solar eclipse on April 8th.
 Stay tuned for more eclipse information and opportunities!

 Maple Sugaring 101: From Sap, to Syrup, to Sales: Not long after the New Year celebrations have ended and Maine hunkers down for several more weeks of winter, some farmers and landowners across the state turn their attention to maple sugar season.
 Depending on the weather, maple trees start to release their sweetness anytime between February and April and there’s a lot of work to be done to prepare for collecting the sap and boiling it down into syrup.